 Signed a multi-year deal with the Ravens in March of 2013.

-Dumervil had two sacks in Thursday's 26-6 win over the Steelers.
+Dumervil had three tackles (one solo) and 1.5 sacks in Sunday's 48-17 win over the Buccaneers.

 To instantly reveal our fantasy analysis of every player – including Elvis Dumervil – simply subscribe now.